 We very much look forward to welcoming guests.

 QinetiQ is an integrated global security and defence company.
 QinetiQ has been established as a Cyber Security service provider and thought leader for longer than almost any other company in the world, continually providing assurance and resilience for our customers in a collaborative way.
 We address today’s rapidly changing cyber security environment, with decades of experience protecting the most highly targeted organisations and securing the most critical operations.
 With our defence-grade solutions, rigorous threat checks and our understanding of defending against the most persistent threats, we can help you build digital resilience so you can face the future with greater certainty.

-Discussion Co-Steered By a Fellow CISO and Mark Round, Principal Data Scientist, QinetiQ
+Mark Round, Principal Data Scientist, QinetiQ

 Mark Round is a Principal Data Scientist at QinetiQ, with a background in both AI and analytics, and in the human sciences.
 He has considerable experience and reputation as a technical lead, working both in defence and security, and across wider government, and has delivered proven analytic models into the security and defence market.
 He spent two years as the Lead Data Scientist for the Home Office’s Accelerated Capability Environment (ACE), and his analyses have been used to meet a variety of customer needs.
 Within QinetiQ, he is leading the development of Pulsar, a machine learning (ML) platform used to accelerate project work, and developed the organisation’s competency model for data science.
 He specialises in: the testing and evaluation of ML models, and the organisational changes required to incorporate ML models into human-machine teams.